Dance boredom- a common experience?

 Leaders and the ‘more moves’ fallacy

-This is another fallacy that can come into play if we feel we aren’t progressing.
+This is another false belief that can come into play if we feel we aren’t progressing.
 I have been dancing for 18 years and teaching for 14 of those.
 I have probably done more workshops and private lessons than most in our community.
-I know I can still learn something from any class I take.
+I know I can still learn something from any class I take, even beginners!

-If you are not sure how you can develop from classes please ask.
+If you are not sure how you can develop from basic classes please ask.
 No student is beyond learning in class.
-It’s more about mindset or not reaching the conscious incompetence stage of your learning journey.
+It’s more about mindset and/or not reaching the conscious incompetence stage of your learning journey.
 In other words not knowing what opportunities you have to improve.

 The world is as we see it from our own eyes.
-If you are bored in dancing, then thats your reality.
-Boredom in dance is like getting bored in life, instead of blaming those around you, check your mind set, look honestly within and ask yourself what you can do to be less bored with yourself?
+If you are feeling bored in dancing, then thats your reality.
+Boredom in dance is like getting bored in life, instead of blaming something out there, check your mind set, look honestly within and ask yourself what you can do to be less bored with yourself?
 Are you doing all you can to grow?
 Perhaps take a private lesson, book a workshops weekend, practice with a friend, or solo?

 Shifting focus can help too.
-Once we open our mind and consider what you can do to enhance the experience of others things change.
-Thinking what one can give rather than what one can get, can be a game changer.
+Once we open our mind and consider what we can each do to enhance the experience of others things change.
+Thinking what one can give rather than what one can get, can create a different type of satisfaction.

 Your impact on your community

-Walking around saying ‘I’m bored’ does not enhance the experience of others, nor will it help you improve the enjoyment of your dance experience.
-If you say you are bored you will be more likely to be and stay bored.
-This can negatively impact on what should be a positive escape, and a place to grow.
+Walking around saying ‘I’m bored’ does not enhance the experience of others, nor will it help you improve your enjoyment level, unless you take action.
+If you say you are bored you will be more likely to stay bored!
+This can negatively impact on what should be a positive life enhancing escape for you and those around you.

 External locus of control

 It is so easy to blame others, or other external factors when things aren’t going well in our own life, we all do it at times.
 This is the same in dance.
 When you are having a bad dance night/week/month, I encourage you to have an honest evaluation on your own dancing journey, to show humility and shift your perspective- this can do wonders!
 Is there anything you can do to change it?
 If you don’t know how, again just ask.

 If anyone you know is struggling, please give them a word of encouragement, and suggest they talk to a senior teacher.
-It is all too easy to jump on the bandwagon if we are having a bad day or if we are in a bad dance place ourself.
+It is all too easy to jump on the bandwagon if we are having a bad day too or if we are in a bad dance place ourself.
 Be that person who rises above negativity, while still supporting your friends.
 By all means empathise and validate someone’s feelings, but let’s support them in a positive proactive, solution-focussed way too.

-Ups and down in life an dance are normal, remember we have a choice with how we react to those times and how we influence others.
+Ups and down in life and dance are normal, remember we have a choice with how we react to those times and how we influence others.
 That choice will have a massive flow on effect on those around us.
 Choose wisely and use the great resources we have within our team.